← Back to all posts

 Why SMS Invitations Are the Future of Event Planning

 I have two kids, a demanding job, and approximately zero patience for chasing people down to find out if they're coming to my son's birthday party.
-Sound familiar?
+If that's you too, keep reading.

-Last year, I sent out email invitations for a backyard BBQ.
+Last year I sent out email invitations for a backyard BBQ.
 Beautiful design, all the details, sent three weeks in advance.
-The RSVP deadline came and went.
-I had responses from maybe half the guest list.
-The rest?
-Crickets.
-I ended up texting people individually like some kind of event-planning detective.
+The RSVP deadline came and went and I had responses from maybe half the guest list.
+The other half went silent, so I ended up texting people individually like some kind of event-planning detective.

-That's when I had a realization: email invitations are broken.
+That's when it clicked for me: email invitations are broken.

 A split screen comparison illustration: on the left, a cluttered email inbox with unread messages; on the right, a clean smartphone screen showing a single, clear text message invitation with a happy user reaction.